neutralinojs/neutralinojs.github.io/docs/cli/internal-cli-arguments.md

 Overrides the default mode.
 Accepted values are: `window`, `browser`, and `cloud`.

-### `--debug-mode`
+### `--neu-dev-auto-reload`

-Starts the development server on port `5050`.
-When the development server is enabled, each modification done to the resources will automatically reload the application.
-The `neu listen` command executes Neutralinojs with this flag.
+Listens to the `neuDev_reloadApp` event.
+When this CLI argument is provided, each modification done to the resources will automatically reload the application.
+The `neu run` command executes Neutralinojs with this flag by default.

+`--neu-dev-` is a reserved CLI argument prefix for Neutralinojs process.
+Therefore, avoid adding custom arguments with `--neu-dev-` prefix.
+Feel free to use the `--dev-` prefix for your development-related CLI flags.

 ### `--url=<url>`